drhsqlite/pikchr/doc/fit.md

 You can cause all boxes to scale to enclose their text annotations.
-(Caution:  boxes without any text annotations go to zero height and width and thus disappear when auto-fit.)
+(Caution:  boxes without any text annotations go to zero height and width and thus disappear when auto-fit is enabled.)